Earth Notes: On a Possible UK Policy Modelling Tool (2009)Updated 2022-09-18.

-In the UK the government publishes a great deal of good data (for example in the DUKES Digest of UK Energy Statistics), and bodies such as the IPCC have views on contraints on carbon emissions if we are to avoid, for example, exceeding 2°C temperature rise.
+In the UK the government publishes a great deal of good data (for example in the DUKES Digest of UK Energy Statistics).
+Bodies such as the IPCC have views on constraints on carbon emissions if we are to avoid, for example, exceeding 2°C temperature rise.
 Can these be tied together to devise policy or drive computer games or support a SETI@Home-style collaboration or all of the above?

 Goals might be of the form: